alexdotterweich/cs188/tracking_fa15/README.md

 Most of the files in this folder were provided for me - these are the ones I edited:

-<b> bustersAgents.py <\b> This file contains the agents for playing the "Ghostbusters" variant of Pacman.
+<b> bustersAgents.py </b> This file contains the agents for playing the "Ghostbusters" variant of Pacman.
-<b> inference.py <\b> This file contains code for tracking ghosts over time using their sounds.
+<b> inference.py </b> This file contains code for tracking ghosts over time using their sounds.